About Us

 Founder & Executive Director

-Erick is a dedicated professional in the field of disability inclusion and Alternative Dispute Resolution (ADR), committed to advancing inclusive justice.
+Erick is ADR Policy Expert, a dedicated professional in the field of disability inclusion and Alternative Dispute Resolution (ADR), committed to advancing inclusive justice.
 As a Permanent Certified Court Mediator accredited by the Tanzania Ministry of Constitutional and Legal Affairs, he brings extensive expertise to his practice.
 Furthermore, Erick is a distinguished participant of a Professional Fellowship program funded by the US Government, enriching his understanding of global best practices in inclusive mediation.
 With international accreditation from the World Intellectual Property Organization (WIPO) as a mediator

 Geoffrey Bomboko

-Co-Founder & Deputy Directo
+Co-Founder & Deputy Director

 He plays a pivotal role in delivering impactful solutions.
 As the director of programs, Geoffrey oversees ESS's dynamic mediation and legal support services, ensuring excellence through active management of the delivery team.
 He is the authoritative voice for our valued customers and beneficiaries and embodies our dedication to their needs and success.